deependhamecha/ctwitter/README.md

 # Setup for this project #

-First of all welcome to Ctwitter application, which is nothing but a twitter clone application.
+First of all, Welcome to Ctwitter application, which is a Twitter clone application.

 ### What do you require to get started? ###

 * [Xampp Server](https://www.apachefriends.org/download.html)